MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/configure-power-bi-integration.md

 - You must be a system administrator in the application.
 This option is available on the **System administration** menu.
 - You must have a PowerBI.com account.
 You can create a trial account if you don't have an account.
 (A Pro license isn't required for this configuration step.)
 - You must have at least one dashboard and one report in your Power BI account.
 Although the dashboard and report aren't required for this configuration step, you might not be able to validate the configuration if you don't have any content in your PowerBI.com account.
-- You must be an administrator for your Microsoft Azure Active Directory (Azure AD) account.
+- You must be an administrator for your Microsoft Microsoft Entra account.
 If you aren't the administrator, an administrative user must perform this configuration step for you.
-- The Azure AD domain that is configured must be the same domain that you used for your PowerBI.com account.
+- The Microsoft Entra domain that is configured must be the same domain that you used for your PowerBI.com account.
 For example, if you provisioned the application in the Contoso.com domain, you must have Power BI accounts in that domain, such as `Tim@ContosoAX7.onmicrosoft.com`.
 - Users navigating to these pinned tiles must have a valid Power BI.com license.

 ## Registration process